Skip to main content

 1 mentions Positive Neutral Negative

-Users feel that incorporating systems allowing areas to reset or randomize while maintaining persistent story zones would significantly enhance the game's longevity and replayability.
+Users feel that implementing systems like area resets or randomization, while maintaining persistent story zones, would significantly enhance the game's longevity and replayability.

 • monetization